Umuzi-org/tech-department/content/topics/tilde/intro-to-tilde/_index.md

 Ok cool!
 So Tilde is basically a kanban board.
 Each card you see on the board is a piece of work that you need to get done.
 And it's your mission to get al the cards from the Backlog to Complete.

 And of course, the whole point of this thing is to make sure you get the skills you need to launch your successful career.
-This is not a box-ticking excercise.
+This is not a box-ticking exercise.
 In getting your cards to Complete you need to make sure you really understand all the concepts that the card is about.
-Don't race to finish, the point is not to move as quicky as possible.
+Don't race to finish, the point is not to move as quickly as possible.
 The point is to understand.

 So please ask questions when you need to :)